 Real estate in the Arbor Creek at the Summit / Mountain View Park neighborhood is almost exclusively owner-occupied.
 NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 98.8% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
-This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
-With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Arbor Creek at the Summit / Mountain View Park neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
+With a real estate vacancy rate of only 0.0%, the Arbor Creek at the Summit / Mountain View Park neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 If you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
 In fact, a mere 4.1% of America's neighborhoods are wealthier than the Arbor Creek at the Summit / Mountain View Park neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.
 As one would expect in a considerably wealthy neighborhood such as this, Arbor Creek at the Summit / Mountain View Park also has one of the lowest ratings of child poverty in the nation.